Open the canonical periods

 A web source is a URL (web address starting with

-A file source is a local JSON file.
+A file source is a local (on your computer) JSON file.
 Data loaded from files are also browse-only.

 An in-browser source is a database running in your browser.
 Data from an in-browser source can be edited as well as browsed.